pranabpm/VM-Application-deployment-with-Azure-Policy/README.md

   <img width="700" height="450" alt="Picture6" src="https://github.com/user-attachments/assets/1b6bb2b1-235b-4a6c-aa40-79ac4b4ee4ec" />

-For this PoC I am going to use a single region
+For this PoC I am going to use a single region.

 <img width="900" height="450" alt="Picture7" src="https://github.com/user-attachments/assets/35d9725c-1671-46b1-8111-40975dd465d9" />

-Post deployment the VM Application should be shown below with a version and published date
+Post deployment the VM Application should be shown below with a version and published date.

 <img width="700" height="450" alt="Picture8" src="https://github.com/user-attachments/assets/f0d20dd7-d96d-4a02-a7e1-965ae86ea392" />

 **Apply VM Application during VM deployment**

 7) Once the deployment is complete to test this out you can deploy a VM and see if the VM Application from the compute gallery is deployed successfully.
 To test this I am going to deploy a VM (Windows) in the same region as the replica.
-Follow along the prompts to select the default options for PoC all the way to ```Advanced``` tab
+Follow along the prompts to select the default options for PoC all the way to ```Advanced``` tab.

 <img width="900" height="450" alt="Picture9" src="https://github.com/user-attachments/assets/c2715ab1-cbbd-40d6-99e9-9af5d348b729" />